When You Realize Your “Worst Case Scenario College” is Actually Your Dream School

 College admissions: reach, targets, and safety schools

-I imagined that I would be the outlying dot on those graphs with an abnormally low GPA for reach schools, but I still got in.
-For my targets, I saw myself blending in with the thousands of other kids whose academic statistics were on par with mine.
+I imagined I would be the outlying dot on those graphs with an abnormally low GPA for reaching schools, but I still got in.
+For my targets, I saw myself blending in with the thousands of other kids whose academic statistics matched mine.
 As for my two safety schools, I pictured myself being the dot at the top of those graphs, a kid whose statistics were well above the average of the school’s admitted applicants.
-I thought it would be embarrassing to be one of those dots because, to me, it represented falling just short of another school’s graph.
+I thought it would be embarrassing to be one of those dots because it represented falling just short of another school’s graph.

-The first school I heard back from was the University of Massachusetts Amherst, one of my two safety schools, and, honestly, the safer of the two.
-I had visited UMass several times because my brother, Sam, played football there, and it’s where he would be attending graduate school.
-Every time I visited, I was primarily focused on spending time with Sam, and I never thought to consider whether I would like to go there.
+The first school I heard back from was the University of Massachusetts Amherst, one of my two safety schools and, honestly, the safer of the two.
+I had visited UMass several times because my brother, Sam, played football there, where he would be attending graduate school.
+Every time I visited, I focused primarily on spending time with Sam, and I never considered whether I would like to go there.

-I applied because it seemed like a nice campus, my brother liked it there, and that’s about it.
-I knew almost nothing of the school, so it stood on my college application list like an afterthought.
+I applied because it seemed like a nice campus; my brother liked it there, and that’s about it.
+I knew almost nothing about the school, so it was an afterthought on my college application list.

 They offered me a generous scholarship, which I didn’t give a second thought.
-I sent a text to my parents, they sent back heart eyes emojis, and I thought that would be the end of it.
+I sent a text to my parents, and they sent back heart-eye emojis, and I thought that would be the end.
 I expected to receive many more happy letters from colleges containing generous scholarships.

-That first scholarship and acceptance letter gave me the impression that choosing colleges were like shopping at the Gap.
-Sure there’s a hefty sticker price, but everything is ALWAYS on sale.
+That first scholarship and acceptance letter gave me the impression that choosing colleges was like shopping at the Gap.
+Sure, there’s a hefty sticker price, but everything is ALWAYS on sale.
 I’ll be the first to tell you choosing a college is nothing like picking out chambray shirts at the Gap; a deal is hard to come by.

 The thought of being $10,000 in debt overwhelmed me.
-The summer I applied to schools, I also went on a backpacking trip through Europe with my brother.
-I’d saved every penny for a year and a half to go on that trip, which ended up costing around $4,000.
+I backpacked through Europe with my brother the summer I applied to schools.
+I’d saved every penny for a year and a half to go on that trip, costing around $4,000.
 I thought about all the hours I’d spent working at coffee shops and bussing tables to earn that money.

 Why I decided to go to UMass, my safety school